walnuthq/noir/README.md

 This workspace's minimum supported rustc version is 1.74.1.

 ## License

+Some parts of this code are based on https://github.com/software-mansion/scarb.
+Thanks to them for their work.

 Noir is free and open source.
 It is distributed under a dual license.
 (MIT/APACHE)